Optimizing Sparse SYK: Preliminaries

 Given a random Hamiltonian of the form $H=\sum_I J_I A_I$, where $A_I$ are Hermitian operators which square to the identity operator and $J_I$ are random coefficients with mean zero and unit variance, a key quantity of study is the variance of the energy of a given state $\ket{\psi}$:

 We will later use upper bounds on the energy variance to obtain tail bounds on the probability that the energy of a state can be at a specified value.
 We describe here how to bound the variance quantity above using the Lovász theta function of the so-called \emph{commutation graph} of the set $\mathcal{S}=\{A_I\}_I$.
-This is the graph constructed by taking $\mathcal{S}$ as the vertex set, and inserting an edge between $A_I,A_J\in\mathcal{S}$ if and only if they anticommute. \begin{definition}[Commutation graph] Given a finite set $\mathcal{S}$ of Pauli or Majorana operators, the commutation graph $G(\mathcal{S})$ of $\mathcal{S}$ is a graph of $|\mathcal{S}|$ nodes constructed as follows: \begin{itemize} \item The vertices of $G(\mathcal{S})$ correspond to operators $A_i \in \mathcal{S}$. \item There is an edge between two vertices if and only if their operators \emph{anticommute} (i.e., $i \sim j$ if $A_iA_j + A_jA_i = 0$). \end{itemize} \end{definition} We follow closely the formulation of \cite{anschuetz2024strongly}, though similar ideas have been advanced in works on studying uncertainty relations \cite{de2023uncertainty,xu2024bounding}, random Hamiltonians \cite{anschuetz2024bounds}, and shadow tomography \cite{king2024triply}.
+This is the graph constructed by taking $\mathcal{S}$ as the vertex set, and inserting an edge between $A_I,A_J\in\mathcal{S}$ if and only if they anticommute. \begin{definition}[Commutation graph] Given a finite set $\mathcal{S}$ of Pauli or Majorana operators, the commutation graph $G(\mathcal{S})$ of $\mathcal{S}$ is an undirected graph of $|\mathcal{S}|$ nodes constructed as follows: \begin{itemize} \item The vertices of $G(\mathcal{S})$ correspond to operators $A_i \in \mathcal{S}$. \item There is an edge between two vertices if and only if their operators \emph{anticommute} (i.e., $i \sim j$ if $A_iA_j + A_jA_i = 0$). \end{itemize} \end{definition} We follow closely the formulation of \cite{anschuetz2024strongly}, though similar ideas have been advanced in works on studying uncertainty relations \cite{de2023uncertainty,xu2024bounding}, random Hamiltonians \cite{anschuetz2024bounds}, and shadow tomography \cite{king2024triply}.
 The commutation index is defined as follows: \begin{definition}[Commutation index] The commutation index $\Delta$ of a finite set of Hermitian operators $\mathcal{S}$ is

 \end{definition} It is easy to see that the commutation index bounds the energy variance of any given state.
 In turn, the commutation index is known to be bounded by the \emph{Lovász theta function} of the commutation graph of $\mathcal{S}$.
 This fact was proven in \cite[Equation 5]{de2023uncertainty}, \cite{hastings2023optimizing}, and \cite[Proposition 3]{xu2024bounding}.

-We define the Lovász theta function as follows. \begin{definition}[Lovász theta function] Let $G=(V,E)$ be a graph on $|V|$ vertices with edges in $E$.
+We define the Lovász theta function as follows, noting that other equivalent formulations exist as well. \begin{definition}[Lovász theta function] Let $G=(V,E)$ be an undirected graph on $|V|$ vertices with edges in $E$.
 The \emph{Lovász theta function} $\vartheta(G)$ is given by a semidefinite program of dimension $|V|$:

 where $\mathbb{J}$ is the all-ones matrix. \end{definition}